 USAC and the FCC have taken action to ensure that consumers have access to the connectivity services they need during the COVID-19 pandemic.
 The Lifeline Support Center remains fully operational.

 - More flexibility for consumers.
-The FCC and USAC have temporarily adjusted certain income and identification documentation requirements to allow individuals recently unemployed or social distancing due to the pandemic to more easily complete their Lifeline application.
+The FCC and USAC have temporarily adjusted the income and identification documentation requirements to allow individuals recently unemployed or social distancing due to the pandemic to more easily complete their Lifeline application.

 - State agency access to the National Verifier.
-The FCC and USAC have expanded access to the Lifeline National Verifier to state agencies that are interested in supporting consumers with the Lifeline application process during the pandemic, much like Lifeline service providers do today.
+The FCC and USAC expanded access to the Lifeline National Verifier to enable state agencies to assist consumers with the Lifeline application process during the pandemic, much like Lifeline service providers do today.

 More Flexibility for Consumers